What is MR vaccine?

 Will they need it even if they have taken earlier vaccination against Measles and Rubella?

 MR vaccine will be free across the states.
-At schools
+At school health facilities.

 Does the extra dose cause problems ?